Kamal Hossain: Political criticism

 During the 2018 election campaign, Shah Ali Farhad, who works in the Awami League's Centre for Research and Information, wrote in the Bangla Tribune that Kamal Hossain was a "not so conscientious" politician.
 He criticized Hossain for holding the presidency of Gono Forum since its founding, arguing that the party had "no prospects of a new leadership in sight".
-Hossain has been labelled a "Pakistani collaborator" and a "Ahmadi" Muslim, despite being one of Bangladesh's founding leaders and a Sunni Muslim.
-He has been accused of betraying the family of Sheikh Mujibur Rahman.

 Arun Kumar Goswami, a political science professor at Jagannath University, criticized Hossain for not being a mass leader, stating "The politics Dr. Kamal Hossain wants to introduce would not work in Bangladesh.
 You cannot succeed in politics here without having connection with the people".
 Goswami was in turn refuted by Moudud Ahmed, who stated "I can refer a number of politicians who succeeded with lesser contact with people than that of Dr. Kamal Hossain".

 In response to Hossain's demand for a caretaker government in 2018, Sheikh Hasina said such a provision was not included in Bangladesh's first constitution drafted by Hossain himself under her father's tenure.
 The BNP responded to this charge by pointing out that Hasina herself led the campaign for starting caretaker governance for elections in 1996.
 Former president A. Q. M. Badruddoza Chowdhury and his son Mahi B. Chowdhury initially supported Hossain as part of the National Unity Front, but later switched to support for the Awami League and began to criticize Hossain's political ambitions.

 During a hearing in the Supreme Court in 2017, Hossain used an expletive against Attorney General Mahbubey Alam and was censured by chief justice Surendra Kumar Sinha.

 During the election campaign period in December 2018, Hossain was asked about the underground relationship between the BNP and the Jamaat.
 Hossain told the reporter to "keep quiet" but later regretted his reaction after protests from two journalist trade unions.
 He later called the BNP-Jamaat relationship "stupid".